 The Beatles - 'Twist & Shout' (1964)

 Speaking of the Fab Four, ‘Twist & Shout’ was beaten to the pole position by another notorious song of the generation, titled Can't Buy Me Love.
 Given the band’s incredible success and commercial explosion the fact they overtook themselves doesn't come as much of a surprise.
 The Beach Boys- Barbara Ann (1966) Bah bah bah, bah Barbara Ann didn't take our hand to first place with its innovative vocal harmonies, yet over the years, it’s managed to become one of the group’s more recognisable numbers.

-Originally written by Shel Siversteen, and made famous by Johnny Cash, the black comedy narrative of ‘A Boy Named Sue’ was released in 1969 after Johnny Cash's famous performance at San Quentin State Prison; but failed to grace the top of the charts.
+Originally written by Shel Siversteen, and made famous by Johnny Cash, the black comedy narrative of ‘A Boy Named Sue’ was released in 1969 after Johnny Cash's famous performance at San Quentin State Prison; but failed to grace the very top of the Billboard Hot Charts.

 The British group’s paean to not being head over heels in love (hint: they are) is often hailed as a masterpiece in pop production.
 Though it was a success in the UK and there were hopes it would be replicated in the US, it only ever made it to #2 in 1975.
 The Eagles, Bee Gees and Van McCoy all kept it from the top spot for its three week run to the top.